 A few days ago, I posted a deal and asked what you’d offer.
 Here’s my take.

 Those of you who have done a deal or two know that there is no such thing as a single correct price.
 Maybe a best estimate, but certainly not a sure-fire right answer.
 What if expenses grow faster than we projected?
 Or the exit cap rate compresses or expands?
-Or a meteor strikes our office and wipes out our hard drive?
+Or a meteor strikes your office and wipes out your hard drive?
 Stuff happens.

 This solution presents a suggested offer of $875,000 and explains some of the reasoning behind it.
 You may come up with a different amount, and that’s ok – provided you have reasons you can explain.

-Start with what the rent roll is telling you
+Start with what the rent roll is telling us

 Before building a pro forma, we should examine the lease structure for what it tells us about risk and opportunity.